Healthcare.com outlines potential reasons for the decline in ACA Enrollment and how a direct year-over-year correlation is complex.

 Additionally, the Special Enrollment Period which ran from April 2023 through 2024, gave individuals who lost Medicaid coverage a chance to secure health insurance through the ACA marketplaces without waiting for the annual Open Enrollment Period (OEP).
 This shift had significant implications for enrollment numbers in 2024, contributing to an influx of new consumers seeking coverage through the marketplace.

-Additionally, the Centers for Medicare and Medicaid Services (CMS) recently announced that the agency received about 90,000 complaints of unauthorized sign-ups or plan switches in the first quarter of 2024.
+The Centers for Medicare and Medicaid Services (CMS) recently announced that the agency received about 90,000 complaints of unauthorized sign-ups or plan switches in the first quarter of 2024.

 These unique factors underscore the difficulty in comparing ACA enrollment numbers year over year.
 For health insurance professionals, adapting strategies to these shifting dynamics is critical to navigating the evolving market and effectively engaging consumers.